JaniSisinni/JaniSisinni/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m Alejandra, a passionate coder and problem-solver<br>with a love for turning ideas into elegant code.<br> <br>🚀 With experience in Data and Sofware Engineering, <br>I’m always exploring new technologies and tackling interesting projects. <br><br>I’m excited to share my journey with you. <br>Let’s connect and create something amazing together!
+I’m Alejandra, a passionate coder and problem-solver with a love for turning ideas into elegant code.<br> <br>🚀 With experience in Data and Sofware Engineering, I’m always exploring new technologies and tackling interesting projects. <br><br>I’m excited to share my journey with you.
+Let’s connect and create something amazing together!

 ## 🌐 Socials: